CHMICAL/CHMICAL/README.md

 ## Introduction

-Hello, I am Chris.
-I currently work as a Business Analyst with a passion for Software Engineering.

-I have experience in Property, Insurance, Python, Business Analysis, agile development, and software development..
+Hello!
+Welcome to my profile.
+My name is Chris and I currently work as a Business Analyst.
+I have a deep passion for software engineering and all the latest in technological developments.
+I have experience in Property Insurance, Python, Business Analysis, agile development, and software development.
+In my free time, I like making music and have been a guitarist for many years, and playing videogames.

-You can find more information about my work and background on my LinkedIn profile:
+You can find more information about my work and background on my LinkedIn profile: https://www.linkedin.com/in/chris-micallef/

-https://www.linkedin.com/in/chris-micallef/

 ## Education
-Management MSc from University of Bristol (Distinction) Philosophy BA from University of Kent (2:1)
+Software Engineering Bootcamp with HyperionDev (Present) Management MSc from University of Bristol (Distinction - 2021) Philosophy BA from University of Kent (2:1 - 2020)

 ## Contact
 Feel free to contact me via email at chrismicallef05@gmail.com or through LinkedIn.
 Thank you for visiting my profile! |:)